solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 ![Oracle Configs](/public/assets/courses/unboxed/oracle-configs.png)

 The BTC_USD feed has a Min Update Delay = 6 seconds.
 This means that the price of BTC is only updated at a minimum of every 6 seconds on this feed.
 This is probably fine for most use cases, but if you wanted to use this feed for something latency-sensitive, it’s probably not a good choice.

 It’s also worthwhile to audit a feed's sources in the Jobs section of the Oracle Explorer.
 Since the value that is persisted onchain is the weighted median result the oracles pull from each source, the sources directly influence what is stored in the feed.
 Check for shady links and potentially run the APIs yourself for a time to gain confidence in them.

 Once you have found a feed that fits your needs, you still need to make sure you're using the feed appropriately.
-For example, you should still implement necessary security checks on the account that are passed into your instructions.
-Any account can be passed into your program's instructions, so you should verify it’s the account you expect it to be.
+For example, you should still implement necessary security checks on the account that are passed into your instruction.
+Any account can be passed into your program's instruction, so you should verify it’s the account you expect it to be.

 In Anchor, if you deserialize the account to the `AggregatorAccountData` type from the `switchboard_v2` crate, Anchor checks that the account is owned by the Switchboard program.
-If your program expects that only a specific data feed will be passed in the instructions, then you can also verify that the public key of the account passed matches what it should be.
+If your program expects that only a specific data feed will be passed in the instruction, then you can also verify that the public key of the account passed matches what it should be.
 One way to do this is to hard code the address in the program somewhere and use account constraints to verify the address passed in matches what is expected.

 ```rust
 use {